Rectangular Tables vs. Round Tables

 Pros of Rectangular Tables + Cons of Round Tables

 5. If you have a guest list that has a lot of different groups, rectangular tables can be a better option.
 Logistically, you can only speak to the 2-4 people across from you and the person on either side of you.
-So if your guest list has many distant relatives who don’t know anyone else, a very small group of co-workers, or a couple that isn’t a part of your friend group, then long tables may be more suited for your guests.
+If your guest list has many distant relatives who don’t know anyone else, a very small group of co-workers, or a couple that isn’t a part of your friend group, then long tables may be more suited for your guests.
 We all know with round tables, we are bound to have the “randoms” table.
 Your high school coach is seated with your mom’s best friend along with the only colleagues you invited to the wedding.
 You can save your guests awkward small talk by limiting with whom they are physically able to talk.

 Cons of Rectangular Tables + Pros of Round Tables